appsemble/appsemble/docs/04-remapper/05-history.md

 ![history stack](../../config/assets/remapper-tutorial/history-stack.jpg 'History stack visualisation')

-Keep in mind that only the last source of data in each section will be the applied to the next action, and that index in the history stack.
+Keep in mind that the value passed to the action can be influenced by changing the data beforehand using `remapBefore` or `remapAfter`.

 For example, if you have the following code: